Campaign US extends Power of Purpose Awards deadline

-The deadline to enter the Campaign US Power of Purpose Awards has been extended by a week and will now close on March 16th.
+The deadline to enter the Campaign US Power of Purpose Awards has been extended until Friday March 27.

 This gives participants a few extra days to enter this year’s awards, which will honor purpose-led campaigns that make a difference in people’s lives, as well as work that truly highlights a brand's own ethos.